 Paleo Pumpkin Pizza Crust

-- 1 and 1/2 cups mashed pumpkin - approx. 350 grams (roast pumpkin chunks until super soft, then mash and allow to cool)
+- 1 and 1/2 cups mashed pumpkin - about 350 grams (roast skinless pumpkin chunks until soft, then mash)

 - 3 tbsp psyllium husk

 - salt and pepper to season

 - extra extra virgin olive oil for greasing trays

 - Preheat your oven to 200˚C.